Neural Entropy: Conclusion

 \paragraph{Limitations} Our definition of neural entropy is limited to continuous diffusion models at present.
 In \cref{sec:ScoreMatching} we also point out the difficulties in defining neural entropy with score-matching models.
 With respect to the experimental results, the logarithmic growth of neural entropy with $N$ is stated as an empirical observation with little explanation.
 A deeper investigation of this phenomenon is relegated to future work.
 In particular, it would be interesting to check whether this trend is repeated in more sophisticated network architectures like diffusion transformers \cite{Peebles23}, or if there is a connection to the scaling laws \cite{Kaplan20}.
 As noted in \cref{fig:Entropy_MNIST_VP,fig:Entropy_CIFAR_VP} the calculation of neural entropy in the image models requires some care due to divergent entropy production near $\s=0$.
 This behooves us to investigate the neural entropy in diffusion processes with momentum components which soften such singular behavior \cite{Dockhorn22,Lamtyugina25}.

 \paragraph{Related work} The original work that introduced diffusion models took inspiration from the Jarzynski equality and fluctuation theorem from non-equilibrium thermodynamics \cite{Sohl-Dickstein15,Jarzynski97,Crooks98}.
 The relation between these ideas becomes apparent through \cite{Huang21,Ge08}, both of which use the Feynman-Kac formula and Girsanov's theorem to develop similar results separately for diffusion models and thermodynamics.
 These results can also be understood in the language of stochastic optimal control \cite{Pavon89,Berner24}.
 We illustrate both approaches in \cref{sec:DerivationOfFT}.
 Several authors have also developed the connection between these models and the Schr\"{o}dinger's bridge problem \cite{Shi23,Winkler23}.
 The consequences of the thermodynamic speed limit on diffusion model accuracy are studied in greater detail in \cite{Ikeda2024}.
+Information-theoretic aspects of diffusion models are also explored in \cite{Kong23}, and a deeper discussion of their ability to capture mutual information is given in \cite{Franzese24}.
 It has also been noted that diffusion models are a form of energy-based memory \cite{Hoover23}, which concurs with the discussion in \cref{sec:EntropyMatching,sec:EntropyAndFreeEnergy}, since the generative process in these models is a descent along a learned free energy landscape.

 \begin{ack} We thank Lorenzo Orecchia, William Cottrell, Austin Joyce, Maurice Weiler, and Ryan Robinett for valuable discussions, and Yuji Hirono for bringing \cite{Ikeda2024} to our attention.
 We are especially grateful to William Cottrell and Lorenzo Orecchia for their comments on an earlier version of this paper.
 The author was supported in part by the Kavli Institute for Cosmological Physics at the University of Chicago through an endowment from the Kavli Foundation.
 Computational resources for this project were made available through the AI+Science research funding from the Data Science Institute at the University of Chicago.
 Code is available at \href{https://github.com/akhilprem1/NeuralEntropy}{https://github.com/akhilprem1/NeuralEntropy} \end{ack}